johnmcfarlane/papers/c++/error-handling.md

 1. the parameters of the contract, and
 1. the usage profile of the program.

-## Bugs and Errors
+### Bugs and Errors

 Section 4.2 of [P0709R4, Zero-overhead Deterministic Exceptions: Throwing values](https://wg21.link/p0709r4),
 "Proposed cleanup: Don’t report logic errors using exceptions", makes clear the distinction between errors and bugs.

-Applying this distinction to the contracts below:
+Applying this distinction to the contracts introduced in the following section:

 * A _bug_ is the violation of a C++ API Contract or the ISO C++ Standard.
 * An _error_, is when an interface couldn’t do what it advertised.

-Note: a third category, _abstract machine corruption_ is identified by P0709R4, and includes heap exhaustion and stack overflow.
+Note: a third category, _abstract machine corruption_ is identified by P0709R4, which includes heap exhaustion and stack overflow.
-But it does not relate to contracts involving C++ program developers.)
+But it does not relate to contracts involving C++ program developers.

 There is one time when the bug versus error distinction breaks down.
 That is when considering the Test User Contract.
-When testing for contract violations, the user wishes for bugs to behave far more like errors.
+When testing for contract violations, the user wishes for bugs to behave like errors.

 ## Contracts

-### Contract Parameters
+### Contract Attributes

 For our purposes, a contract is an _agreement_ between a _user_, and a _provider_ about the run-time behaviour of some or all of a program.
 _User contract violation_ of a contract is what typically leads to disappointment.

-#### Salient Contract Parameters

-The following set of parameters -- expressed as questions -- are helpful in understanding the correct error-handling strategy for a contract.

-* Where, and in what form, is the agreement expressed?
-* Who is the provider of the contract?
-* Who is the user of the contract?
-* What are the consequences of user contract violation?
+Those four attributes: agreement; user; provider; and user contract violation, are the salient attributes.
+But there are others.

-#### What About Provider Contract Violation?
+#### Provider Contract Violation

 Both the user and the provider have contractual obligations.
-However, ***this document concentrates on user contract violation***.
+However, this document concentrates on user contract violation.

 Why?

 Firstly, it's simpler to focus on one side of the contract and apply the findings to the other side later on.
 Secondly, the user is typically the less experienced and more error-prone of the two parties.
-Therefore, violation by user is more common.
-It seems highly likely that more software defects are caused by the user, rather than the provider of a contract.
+Therefore, violation by the user is more common.

-Nowhere is this clearer than in the case of the Toolchain Contract (below) where the toolchain provider is far less likely to be the cause of a contract violation by virtue of the significant rigour, effort and feedback poured into such tools.
+For example, in the case of the Toolchain Contract (below), the toolchain provider is far less likely to be the cause of a contract violation by virtue of the significant rigour, effort and feedback poured into such tools.

-It is also important to note that providing timely corrective feedback to the _user_ is an effective way to help them learn their craft with less supervision.

-#### What About Contract Author?
+#### Contract Author

 Authors are often also providers, sometimes users and occasionally neither.
-The quality of their contracts affects the chances of avoid violations.
-Beyond this, they are mentioned very little.

 ### Types of Contracts